 On December 20, 2012, Pinedale LP closed on a\$70 million secured term credit facility with KeyBank serving as a lender and as administrative agent on behalf of other lenders participating in the credit facility.
 Funding of the credit facility was conditioned on our contribution of the proceeds of the stock issuance to Pinedale LP and the receipt by Pinedale LP of the \$30 million co-investment funds from Prudential.
 Outstanding balances under the credit facility will generally accrue interest at a variable annual rate equal to LIBOR plus 3.25 percent (3.42 percent as of December 31, 2013).
 The credit facility will remain in effect through December 2015, with an option to extend through December 2016.
 The credit facility is secured by the Pinedale LGS.
-Pinedale LP is obligated to pay all accrued interest quarterly and is further obligated to make monthly principal payments, beginning March 7, 2014, in the amount of \$294 thousand or 0.42 percent of the principal balance as of March 1, 2014.
-Principal payment of \$2.9 million and \$3.5 million are required in 2014 and 2015, respectively.
+Pinedale LP is obligated to pay all accrued interest quarterly and is further obligated to make monthly principal payments, beginning March 7, 2014, in the amount of \$294\$ thousand or 0.42 percent of the principal balance as of March 1, 2014.
 The registrant has provided to KeyBank a guarantee against certain inappropriate conduct by or on behalf of Pinedale LP or us.
-The credit agreement contains, among other restrictions, specific financial covenants including the maintenance of certain financial coverage ratios and a minimum net worth requirement.
+The credit agreement contains, among other restrictions, specific financial coverage ratios and a minimum net worth requirement.
 The Company is required to maintain a restricted collateral account into which Ultra Wyoming makes all lease payments under the Pinedale Lease Agreement.
 Payments of principal and interest pursuant to the credit facility are drawn by KeyBank directly from the restricted collateral account prior to transferring the remaining cash to the Pinedale LP operating account.
 The balance in the restricted collateral account at December 31, 2013 was \$0.
 As of December 31, 2013, Pinedale LP was in compliance with all of the financial covenants of the secured term credit facility.